-What is a ligament?
+What is it?

-Grade 1 and 2 cases are almost always managed with physiotherapy, and surgery is rarely an option if the involvement is limited to the anterior cruciate ligament only.
-For grade 3 patients (complete tear), physiotherapy intervention often allows excellent recovery of function and even a return to sports.
-In these cases, physiotherapy treatments are highly recommended in order to re-educate active control of the knee and strengthen the surrounding muscles.
+Grade 1 and 2 cases are almost always managed with conservative (non-surgical) treatments, such as physiotherapy, and surgery is rarely an option if the involvement is limited to the anterior cruciate ligament.
+For grade 3 cases (complete tear), conservative treatments often allow an excellent recovery of function and even the return to several sports.
+In these cases, physiotherapy treatments are more than desirable in order to re-educate the strength and active control of the knee.

 It happens that in some cases, despite optimal rehabilitation after a complete tear, significant instability persists with unpredictable evasions of the knee.
 In this case, surgery often becomes the option to consider.
 It is known, however, that the better the knee has recovered before surgery, the easier it will be for rehabilitation after surgery.
 It is therefore essential after a tear of the anterior crusader to properly re-educate the mobility, strength and control of the knee, whether surgery is considered or not.